 Our business is capital intensive and requires ongoing investment for the replacement, modernization or expansion of equipment and facilities.
-We maintain insurance policies against property loss and insure against risks that are typical in the operation of our business in amounts that we believe to be reasonable.
-Such insurance, however, contains exclusions and limitations on coverage, particularly with respect to property loss, environmental liability, and political risk.
+We maintain insurance policies against property loss of our Isabella Pearl process facility.
+Insuring additional facilities, including the open pit and the heap leach pad, from natural occurrences like earthquakes are currently cost prohibitive.
+Such insurance contains exclusions and limitations on coverage, particularly with respect to property loss, environmental liability, and political risk.
 There can be no assurance that claims would be paid under such insurance policies in connection with a particular event.